jamesdeal89/ARmagazines/README.md

 and angling that the camera is taking footage from.

 ### Who is the product for?
-I want to create this product to help the schools Media Studies department create new, innovative interactions for students GCSE, AS, and A level coursework.
+I want to create this product to help the school's Media Studies department, specifically Mr.Robson, create new, innovative interaction methods for student's GCSE, AS, and A level coursework.
 The coursework all involve creating either a magazine or a 'digipack' which also features a cover similar to a magazine.
 My product will allow them to deepen user imersion with their magazine or digipack while joining reality with digital.